androb/deliverables/interviewplaybook/examples/customer-success-manager/customer-success-manager-draft.md

 - Knowledge of cybersecurity solutions and the evolving threat landscape.
 - Proven ability to resolve customer issues and de-escalate tensions.

-## Interview Agenda

-The interview for the Customer Success Manager position at Frontier Shield will be structured as follows:

-1. Introduction (5 minutes)
-   - Welcome the candidate and provide an overview of Frontier Shield.
-2. Role Overview (10 minutes)
-   - Discuss the responsibilities and expectations of the Customer Success Manager role.
-3. Competency-Based Questions (30 minutes)
-   - Assess the candidate's skills and experience relevant to the role.
-4. Situational Scenarios (20 minutes)
-   - Evaluate the candidate's problem-solving and decision-making abilities in hypothetical scenarios.
-5. Case Study / Role Play (30 minutes)
-   - Observe the candidate's practical application of skills in a simulated customer interaction.
-6. Candidate Q&A (15 minutes)
-   - Allow the candidate to ask questions about the role, team, and Frontier Shield.
-7. Closing Remarks (5 minutes)
-   - Thank the candidate for their time and explain the next steps in the hiring process.
+## About Frontier Shield
+Frontier Shield is a leading cybersecurity software firm based in Silicon Valley.
+Founded in 2005 by a team of seasoned engineers and entrepreneurs, Frontier Shield specializes in developing cutting-edge security solutions to protect businesses, governments, and individuals from evolving cyber threats.

+The company's flagship product is Fortify, an adaptive network security platform that uses advanced AI and machine learning to monitor systems, detect anomalies, and automatically respond to cyberattacks in real-time.
+Fortify's self-learning capabilities allow it to identify new attack patterns and strengthen protection over time.
+Frontier Shield has customers across finance, healthcare, retail, and other regulated industries managing sensitive data.

+In addition to Fortify, Frontier Shield offers a range of cybersecurity services including penetration testing, security audits, and incident response.
+The company prides itself on its world-class research team that is constantly analyzing the threat landscape to identify new risks and attack vectors.

+Frontier Shield is recognized as an innovator in advanced persistent threat detection and response.
+With over 500 employees worldwide, the company continues to grow rapidly while attracting top talent in cybersecurity.
+Its focus remains on developing proactive security solutions to stay ahead of sophisticated threats through continuous innovation.

-## Competency Framework
+## Competency 1. **Customer Relationship Management**

-The competency framework for the Customer Success Manager role at Frontier Shield is designed to assess a candidate's fit for the position based on the knowledge, skills, abilities, and other characteristics (KSAOs) required.
-The competencies are aligned with Frontier Shield's core values and mission to safeguard a connected world through innovative cybersecurity solutions.
-Each competency is critical to the role's success and will be evaluated during the interview process.

-1. **Customer Advocacy**: Demonstrating a strong customer orientation and passion for advocating on behalf of the customer.
-2. **Communication & Presentation**: Possessing excellent verbal and written communication skills, including the ability to present information clearly and persuasively.
-3. **Relationship Building**: The ability to establish and maintain strong relationships with customers, serving as a trusted advisor.
+Building and maintaining strong, trusting relationships with customers.
+Ensuring customer satisfaction and loyalty.
+Acting as a trusted advisor.
-4. **Analytical Thinking**: Using analytical skills to interpret data and identify trends that inform customer success strategies.
-5. **Cybersecurity Knowledge**: Understanding cybersecurity solutions and the evolving threat landscape to effectively support customers.
-6. **Problem-Solving**: Proven ability to resolve customer issues, troubleshoot problems, and de-escalate tensions.
-7. **CRM Proficiency**: Experience with CRM platforms and account management processes to manage customer interactions efficiently.

-1. **Customer Advocacy**: This competency assesses the candidate's dedication to customer success and their ability to act as a customer advocate within Frontier Shield.
-It is aligned with the company's value of being "Responsive" and "Relentless" in serving customers.

 ### Lead Question

-**&ldquo;Can you describe a time when you went above and beyond to ensure a customer's success with a product or service?&rdquo;**
+**&ldquo;Can you describe a time when you successfully managed a challenging customer relationship?&rdquo;** Probe for details on how they built trust.
+Ask about specific strategies they used.
+Inquire about the outcome.

 &nbsp;

 &nbsp;

-_The interviewer should look for examples of proactive behavior, a deep understanding of customer needs, and the ability to influence internal stakeholders to act in the customer's best interest._
+_Look for evidence of strong interpersonal skills, the ability to understand customer needs, and the capacity to maintain positive relationships._

 ### Situational Scenario

-**&ldquo;Imagine a customer is struggling to adopt our cybersecurity platform, Fortify, and is considering discontinuing their service.
-How would you handle this situation?&rdquo;**
+**&ldquo;Imagine a customer is frustrated with the implementation of our cybersecurity solution.
+How would you handle the situation?&rdquo;**

 &nbsp;

 &nbsp;

-_The interviewer should evaluate the candidate's approach to customer retention, their ability to empathize with the customer, and their strategies for driving product adoption._
+_Look for a structured approach to problem-solving, excellent communication skills, and the ability to de-escalate tensions._

 ### Diving Deeper

-- &ldquo;How do you measure customer success and satisfaction?&rdquo;
+- &ldquo;How do you tailor your communication style when dealing with different customers?&rdquo;
-- &ldquo;What strategies do you use to build trust with new customers?&rdquo;
+- &ldquo;What methods do you use to measure customer satisfaction?&rdquo;
-- &ldquo;How do you prioritize and manage your time when dealing with multiple customer accounts?&rdquo;
+- &ldquo;How do you ensure customer feedback is acted upon in the company?&rdquo;

 &nbsp;